 The Government has been clear that much more needs to be done to tackle the full range of online harm.

 Our consultation revealed users feel powerless to address safety issues online and that technology companies operate without sufficient oversight or transparency.
-Six in ten people said they had witnessed inappropriate or harmful content
+Six in ten people said they had witnessed inappropriate or harmful content online.

 The Government is already working with social media companies to protect users and while several of the tech giants have taken important and positive steps, the performance of the industry overall has been mixed.